EnzoGaddi/SOCProj-verilog/fpga-vga-verilog-main/index.md

 categories: demo
 ---

-Add a short welcome message or introduction here.
-Aim to get the viewer interested in what follows!
-Guideline: 1 or 2 sentences.
+Hello and welcome to my project based on the Filipino flag

 I am adding a test sentence here at 13:24 on 03/12/24.